How To Hike To Witches Castle (Stone House) in Portland

 When the home was finished, Mortimer moved in with the Balch family (this included Balch, his wife, and nine children).
 Eventually, Mortimer and Balch’s eldest daughter, Anna, would fall in love.

-Balch tried to make excuses for this but in the end, the Police didn’t buy it.
-He was sentenced to death and was hanged for his crime (which was the first legal hanging in Oregon).
+Balch tried to make excuses for this but in the end, the police weren’t buying it.
+He was sentenced to death and hanged for his crime (which was the first legal hanging in Oregon, by the way).

-Balch’s wife (who is often referred to as the “Witch”) stayed in the home and lived there until her death.
+Balch’s wife (who is often referred to as the “witch” in this story) stayed in the home and lived there until her death.
 Local lore says the spirits of Mortimer and Balch continue to haunt the property to this day.

 The Stone House